 - Keep lessons interesting and appropriate – you do it day in day out.
 There are some great CPD seminars where you can learn how to vary sessions to keep them fun and check out the Games packs here.

 - Share and find good practice – speak to other teachers to find out what they are doing.

-- Be fully qualified – nationally recognised qualifications provide you with the basic tools to do the job and progression through the levels of ASA courses will qualify you from becoming a support teacher right through to a senior coach.
+- Be fully qualified – nationally recognised qualifications provide you with the basic tools to do the job and progression through the levels of Swim England courses will qualify you from becoming a support teacher right through to a senior coach.